-This workshop will provide a platform for experts to present and share case histories, innovations and technologies citing challenges and opportunities faced while exploring for and producing unconventional prospects.
+This workshop will provide a platform for experts to discuss the potential of the unconventional resources in the region, share their experiences in the form of case histories, outline innovations and technologies developments, as well as discuss challenges faced while exploring and producing unconventional prospects.

 The objective of this workshop is to provide the audience with an overview of unconventional reservoir projects in the MENA region and to discuss case histories and innovative technologies.